CodingLiterature/CodingLiterature.github.io/resources.md

 ---

 ### C++ Standard
-<a href="http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/n4659.pdf" target="_blank">Working Draft</a> of the Standard C++ is published.
+<a href="http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/n4659.pdf" target="_blank">Working Draft of the Standard C++</a> is published.
 The Current draft is paid, and cannot be published open due to ISO licensing, but the working draft is a good reference point and contains everything that is in Current draft.

 ### Standard Papers